Julmgc/LARAVEL-API/README.md

 http://localhost:8000/series

-You will be able to add series to the list, edit and delete them.
+You will be able to add series to the list, see how many seasons and episodes each series has, edit and delete them.
 </font>